openfiles-ai/openfiles/README.md

 OpenFiles provides persistent file operations with built-in semantic search, enabling AI agents to save, search, and iterate on files across sessions.
 AI agents can share files with each other and humans seamlessly.
 Replace complex tool stacks (S3 + Vector DB + Custom APIs) with a single AI-native platform.

-> **🚀 MVP Progress**: Epic 1-5 Complete!
-Full authentication system, TypeScript SDK with 3-tier architecture, professional dashboard, and Coming Soon landing page are fully implemented.
-Core AI file operations with version control ready for production.
-The MVP foundation is **59% complete** (145/245 tasks).
+> **🚀 Production Ready**: All core features are complete!
+Full authentication system, TypeScript & Python SDKs, professional dashboard, and 8 file operations with version control.
+Ready for AI agents to start building persistent applications.

 ## 🎯 Problem